GiveRep/GiveRep_overflow/README.md

 - Verify profile NFTs and digital assets
 - Access analytics for NFT projects and collections

-### 📃 Questing
+### 📃 Questing-powered loyalty program: Cetus100x

-A
-Loyalty Program that requires participants to trade on Cetus and tracks PNL.
+A Loyalty Program that requires participants to trade on Cetus and tracks PNL.

 More collaboration coming soon.